hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

-# Invited talk: Large-scale optimization for deep learning
+# Invited talk on _Large-scale optimization for deep learning_